Love Tokens in the Late 18th and Early 19th Centuries

 The Henry Ford holds a comprehensive collection of mourning jewelry dating from the early 18th century through the late 19th century.
 Recently, we took the opportunity to examine and conserve a group of approximately forty pendants and brooches dating from the late 18th century to the early 19th century

 Fashions and forms of mourning jewelry varied significantly over time.
 The earliest American mourning jewelry pieces were rings, created in the 17th and early 18th centuries, inscribed with the name and usually the age of the deceased.
 In many instances epitaphs such as "gone but not forgotten" were included.
 Later in the 18th century and throughout the 19th century, pendants and brooches vied for popularity with rings.
-These pendants are some of the most enigmatic examples of morning jewelry – they take form of pictorial miniatures, painted on ivory, meant to be worn or held as keepsakes with images of the dearly departed.
+These pendants are some of the most enigmatic examples of mourning jewelry – they take form of pictorial miniatures, painted on ivory, meant to be worn or held as keepsakes with images of the dearly departed.

 The images follow a standard formula, usually a landscape with a weeping figure standing in front of a monument with the name of the deceased, date of death and an epitaph, as in the rings.
 The figures are dressed in the Neoclassical fashions popular in the early days of the new Republic, when Americans saw themselves as latter-day Greeks and Romans.
 These included design elements such as urns, plinths and geometric forms derived from Classical architecture.
 The figures were painted with sepia-colored ink, sometimes combined with dissolved human hair from the deceased.
 Backgrounds typically included landscapes featuring "weeping" willow trees and an inscribed monument to the deceased.